Advanced Quantitative Methods

 - Offer support to students and faculty with questions pertaining to analyses

 - Demonstrate statistical applications to research questions of interest to faculty and students

 Students enrolled in one of the graduate programs in the Department of Clinical and Social Sciences in Psychology may work toward a Certificate in Quantitative Psychology.

 The certificate program trains students in the application of advanced methodological and statistical methods.
 It enables students to engage in high quality methodological practices within their substantive areas.

-Upon completion of the requirements, the certificate will be recorded on the student's official records and may be listed on the student's curriculum vitae.
+Upon completion of the requirements (see Psychology Graduate Handbook), the certificate will be recorded on the student's transcript and may be listed on the student's curriculum vitae.

 CSP Quantitative Methods Courses